[?] Subscribe To This Site

 Maxim Vengerov is one of the top violin players in the world, considered by many as the top violin performer.

-He was born near the Western Siberian capital, Novosibirsk, in 1974.
+He was born near the Western Siberian capital, Novosibirsk, on 20th August 1974.
 His dad played oboe in the Symphony Orchestra and his mum was a singer and teacher, director of the orphanage there.

 At four he began having violin lessons and soon studied seriously.
 The family went through hard times, Maxim studied hard and soon reaped the deserved results.
 He began his concert career a few months after first beginning and was still only ten when he won the Junior Wieniawski Competition in Poland.